jonschipp/ISLET/README.md

 # Demo

-I used ISLET to aid the instructers in teaching the Bro platform at BroCon14.
+The precursor to ISLET was used to aid the instructers in teaching the Bro platform at BroCon14.

 Steps:
 * Install ISLET and dependencies